University of North Carolina at Charlotte

 Recently, metamaterials researchers have developed novel metallic feature structures, metasurfaces, that allow for local control of the phase as an optical beam is transmitted through a surface.
 The objectives of this project are to investigate these metasurfaces using a low cost, rapid development approach to increase the efficiency of the refraction, develop designs that allow for pixilated arrays of flat lens, and investigate tuning concepts that would allow for the steering of microwave and infrared beams.

 The goal of this project is to develop and validate a design tool for bulk metamaterials that takes into account coupling effects between nanostructures.
-It is based on a building block of equivalent circuit models for each nano-structure, the complete equivalent circuit determining bulk resonances and hence bulk refractive index properties.
+It is based on a building block of resonators for each nano-structure referenced in a database to compile the desired design structure.

 Design and Fabrication of Low-Loss Low-Index Optical Metamaterials